Capturing Cambridge

 History of Holy Cross, Yelling

 Henry Venn (1725 – 1797) Henry moved to the parish of Yelling where his visitors included William Farris, Joseph Jowell, Thomas Robinson and Charles Simeon.
-He died in the rectory.
+He died in Clapham, London, where his son was the rector.
 He was a friend of John Wesley and visits by Wesley are recorded in Wesley’s Journal.
 (The History of methodism in Cambridge by Fred Tice, 1966.)

 His son John Venn (1759 – 1813) was one of the founder of the Church Missionary Society.